civetweb/civetweb/docs/UserManual.md

 `[2001:0db8::1234]:80`).
 To get a list of available network interface addresses, use `ipconfig` (in a `cmd` window in Windows) or `ifconfig` (in a Linux shell).
+Alternatively, you could use the hostname for an interface.
+Check the hosts file of your operating system for a proper hostname (for Windows, usually found in C:\Windows\System32\drivers\etc\, for most Linux distributions: /etc/hosts).
+E.g., to bind the IPv6 local host, you could use `ip6-localhost:80`.
+This translates to `[::1]:80`.
+Beside the hosts file, there are several other name resolution services.
+Using your hostname might bind you to the localhost or an external interface.
+You could also try `hostname.local`, if the proper network services are installed (Zeroconf, mDNS, Bonjour, Avahi).
+When using a hostname, you need to test in your particular network environment - in some cases, you might need to resort to a fixed IP address.

 ### document\_root `.`
 A directory to serve.
 By default, the current working directory is served.